shalslikesepi/oldversion.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my page!
 My name is Shalini (Shah-lynn-ee) Nair.
 I earned my Bachelor of Public Health at the University of Florida, where my undergraduate research primarily focused on cancer epidemiology and transplant outcomes.
 I completed an advanced track combined degree program, where I began coursework towards a graduate degree during the third year of my undergraduate career.
 Currently, I am finishing my Master of Public Health in Epidemiology at UF, with an expected graduation date of May 2021.
-I plan on pursuing doctoral study in epidemiology, with a focus on the dynamics of infectious disease transmission.
+I plan on pursuing a doctoral degree, with a focus on the dynamics of infectious disease transmission.

 ## Background